-In some circumstances object detection may not detect an object even if it is successfully grasped.
-For example, picking up a thin object in a fingertip grasp may be successful without object detection occurring.
-For such reasons, use this feature with caution.
-In these applications when the "Fingers are at requested position" status of register gOBJ, this is sufficient to proceed to the next step of the routine.
+In some circumstances the object detection feature may not detect an object even if it is successfully grasped.
+For instance, picking up a thin object may be successful without the object detection status being triggered.
+In such applications, the "Fingers are at requested position" status of register gOBJ, is sufficient to proceed to the next step of the routine.